Added architectural insights from the new Attention Residuals framework and improved technical analogies for multi-agent memory hierarchies.

 The choice between shared and distributed models dictates the architecture of agency and how sub-agents coordinate on complex tasks.

 Shared memory models simplify the “knowledge sharing” problem but introduce massive risks regarding coherence.
 Conversely, distributed memory offers superior isolation, making it ideal for specialized sub-agents.
-However, as noted in recent research, distributed systems often suffer from state divergence where agents eventually “disagree” on the reality of the task at hand.
+However, research indicates that distributed systems often suffer from state divergence where agents eventually “disagree” on the reality of the task at hand.

 Current RAG implementations are often informal and redundant, acting as Architecture 1.0 solutions that ignore the complexities of multi-agent state.
 Sterlites advocates for an Architecture 2.0 approach where memory is treated as an end-to-end data movement problem rather than a static prompt.